Melody12020831/Notebook/docs/Computer_Science/OOP/test_from_wk.md

     C. A target constructor can delegate to another constructor, while a delegating constructor cannot

-    D. A delegating constructor is always private, while a targetconstructor is always public
+    D. A delegating constructor is always private, while a target constructor is always public

 ??? note "answer"
     The key difference between a delegating constructor and a target constructor is **B. The execution of the target constructor precedes that of the delegating constructor**.